csgrimes1/funky-sequencer/readme.md

 ### Patterns

-Both patterns discussed here are addressed in the *doodles* and *fibonacci* examples, respectively.
+The patterns discussed here are addressed in the *doodles*, *loop-decision*, and *fibonacci* examples, respectively.

 ##### Expensive Calls